Class Schedules and Catalog Background Image

 Lecture 4.50 hours, laboratory 9 hours.

-Course Typically Offered: Fall even years
+Course Typically Offered: Fall even yrs, Summer

 This course introduces the beginning vocational nursing student to therapeutic communication, the nursing profession, basic nursing skills, basic pharmacology, and the nursing process.
 (Materials Fee: $113.48)